tkrabel/bamboolib/Installation.md

 ### 3. Install bamboolib

-Use the pip install command we have send you via e-mail
+Use the pip install command we have send you via e-mail.

 ### 4. Add the IPython kernel to Jupyter

 `<display_name>` is the name that will appear in the kernel list of your Jupyter Notebook.
-You are not allowed to use spaces in `<display_name>`
+You are not allowed to use spaces in `<display_name>`.

 ```bash
 ipython kernel install --user --name=<display_name>